 From the Director's Desk

-Chris Hammon's blog as the Executive Director of the Oates Institute
+The blog of the Executive Director of the Oates Institute

 I continue to have the most fascinating conversations with people involved in various aspects of health and spiritual care.
 There is such creative energy as they retell stories of people’s experience with spiritual caregivers and stories about their experience as caregivers.
 I hear stories about challenges faced, things tried, and creative approaches discovered.
 Some work, some don’t, and all them provide great learning opportunities.
 I often hear myself saying, “I’d love to have an article on that for the Oates Journal.”
 So I am revisiting this invitation I issued a year or so ago.